biosustain/set_up_grasp_models/README.md

  - xlrd==1.2.0

 While almost any version of numpy and XlsxWriter should work, the same might not be true for pandas.

+If you use this package to get Gibbs energies from equilibrator you will also need to install equilibrator-api v0.1.26 with `pip install equilibrator-api==0.1.26`.

 #### Requirements files: